Nextiva / Blog / Business Communication

 This form of communication reduces face-to-face status updates without inhibiting output.
 As a result, it has been a boon for remote workers who carry out deep work at their own pace.

-An example of asynchronous communication includes emailing the VP of Sales to update this quarter’s projections or offering feedback on a shared document.
-There’s no expectation for the recipient to respond instantly.
+An example of asynchronous communication is emailing the VP of Sales to update this quarter’s projections or offering feedback on a shared document.
+The recipient is not expected to respond instantly.
 Instead, they can read and reply when it’s ideal for them.

 As companies embrace remote work across many time zones, interest in async has increased.
 Asynchronous communication increases productivity and morale, so it’s no surprise the fastest-growing companies adopt it.